wyrmisis/dungeon23/Factions/The Court of Briars.md

 Fae magicks bind the souls of the Citadel's last inhabitants to this ruin.
-So long as plant life and corpses fill
+Led by the Lady-Commander of Briarhedge Hall,